syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Bookmarks.md

 {% endhighlight %}
+{% endtabs %}

 ## Modifying the Bookmarks

-**Essential** **PDF** allows you to modify the bookmarks in the existing PDF document.
+Essential PDF allows you to modify the bookmarks in the existing PDF document.
 The following modifications can be done to bookmarks in an existing document.

 * Modify the bookmark style, color, title, and destination.
 * Add or insert new bookmarks into the root collection.